paul-ollis/vim-vpe/docs/api/api.vpe.rst

             Take action when a timer is finished.

-        .. py:method:: on_del(ref)
+        .. py:method:: invoke_cb(func: Callable,vpe_args: dict)

-            "Handle deletion of weak reference to method's instance.
+            Invoke the callback as a result of the timer firing.

         .. py:method:: pause()